DELUXEHUNTER/Neoa/Lore.md

 ### NEOA
 Neoa is a massive kingdom, in the realm of [Placeholder1], filled with creatures and beings from legends and mythologies around the world.
 Neoa is typically seen as the most prominent and well known kingdoms in the entirety of
-[Placeholder1], Surrounded by many kingdoms.
+[Placeholder1], Surrounded by many kingdoms, that loosely base themselves around the government structure of Neoa

 #### Nightcreature Policies
 For several decades the presence of creatures like lycans, and vampires were not persecuted by the government.
-While still not legally allowed within cities, or towns, in recent decades many laws have been pased
+While still not legally allowed within cities, or towns, in recent decades many laws have been passed and ordinants that they are to but hunted and killed when seen.